About Our IHT Services

 What is Business Relief (BR)?

 Business Relief (BR), formerly known as Business Property Relief (BPR), was introduced in 1976 to allow a business owner to pass on their business to family members, without incurring inheritance tax.
-Our inheritance tax services seek to operate within this robust legislation.
+Our Inheritance Tax Services seek to operate within this robust legislation.

 BR is becoming increasingly popular to more traditional inheritance tax planning strategies.
-In many cases, it takes seven years before the assets which your clients pass on are entirely exempt from inheritance tax, and this usually involves a transfer of those assets during their lifetime.
+In many cases, it takes seven years before the assets that your clients pass on are entirely exempt from inheritance tax, and this usually involves a transfer of those assets during their lifetime.

 For more information, download our guide to Business Relief.